Sample Collection Process

 Read more about the blood and urine sample collection process using the links below.

 What Happens to

 Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

 Additional Considerations for Impaired Athletes

-Due to the sensitive nature of drug testing and the physical requirements for an athlete during sample collection, there are additional considerations for minor athletes, as well as athletes with impairments.
+Due to the sensitive nature of drug testing and the physical requirements for an athlete during sample collection, there are additional considerations for athletes with impairments.